 A writing and storytelling retreat — June 23, 24 and 25

 All humans are storytellers.
 Stories are how we give sense and meaning to our lives.
 When we encounter trauma and loss, stories provide a way to heal.
 Whether we are trying to find meaning following the death of a loved one, the end of a marriage, or after physical illness or abuse, stories can help us to process what has happened.
 By embracing our stories and those of the people closest to us, we open the door to write new endings.
+At the first Healing Through Our Stories retreat, participants explored difficult stories in a supportive atmosphere.

-The retreat will be held at the Farmhouse at Kirkridge Retreat and Study Center in Bangor, Pa.
+The retreat was be held at the Farmhouse at Kirkridge Retreat and Study Center in Bangor, Pa.
 Located on a ridge of the beautiful Kittatinny Ridge of Northeast Pennsylvania and overlooking the Delaware Valley, for more than 75 years Kirkridge has provided a place for rest and renewal.
 As the Kirkridge web site states, “Our retreats, our hospitality, our gorgeous vistas, and our sacred grounds have blessed, and continue to bless, countless lives.”
 To learn more about Kirkridge, visit the center’s web site at http://www.kirkridge.org.

 Vicki Mayk is a memoirist, nonfiction writer and magazine editor whose work has appeared in print and online publications including Ms Magazine, Hippocampus Magazine, Literary Mama, and the Manifest-Station.
 She created and teaches a memoir workshop for the bereaved at St. Luke’s Hospice in Bethlehem, Pa., and teaches writing workshops for those dealing with loss under the umbrella of her business, Write To Heal.
 She is the editor of the magazine at Wilkes University, where she also teaches adult creative nonfiction workshops and a class about the power of story for freshmen.